nhatn/Router/README.md

 In order to use the Log facility, you have to following these steps

-1. Include the Log.h & Logstream.h headers to your application
+1. Include the *Log.h* and *Logstream.h* headers to your application

-2. Add the Log.cpp & Logstream.cpp implementation to your application
+2. Add the *Log.cpp* and *Logstream.cpp* implementation to your application

 3. Configure the Logging System